-What would you like as an outc ome from your complaint(s)?
+What would you like as an outcome from your complaint(s)?

-Are you attaching any paperwo rk?
+Are you attaching any paperwork?
 If so, give details here:

 Your signature Date

-All functions of the complaints prod 2018 and the Freedom of Informati cedure must adhere to the requirements of the Data Protection Act on Act 2000.
+All functions of the complaints proc 2018 and the Freedom of Information cedure must adhere to the requirements of the Data Protection Act on Act 2000.

-school office in a sealed envelope addressed to the Headteacher, mittee (local governing body) or Clerk to the Trustees (as
+school office in a sealed envelope addressed to the Headteacher, mittee (local governing body) or Executive Assistant to the appropriate).

 Office use

 Date received

 Date acknowledgement sent

 Responsible member of staff